-The popularity and demand for Fitness Trackers over the last few years has not gone un-noticed.
-Every year we see a wide range of trackers released by the large brands with new and exciting features.
+The popularity and demand for Fitness Trackers over the last few years have not gone un-noticed.
+Every year we see a wide range of trackers released by large brands with new and exciting features.

 - 1 Display and Styling

 - 6 Pricing and Availability

 - 7 Which Fitness Tracker should you buy?

 - 5 Best Fitness Gears for iPhone Users in 2020

 - The 5 best cycling cadence sensors for your bike

 - Amazon launches Fitness Band Halo with premium subscription features

 In this article, we take a look primarily at the two new products from Fitbit and Huawei and provide some thoughts on Samsung Fit2.